-The proposed rules do not require any reports.
+The proposed rules do not need any reports.
+There are no reports that a small business would have to complete.

 22. Analyze the costs of compliance for all small businesses affected by the proposed rules, including costs of equipment, supplies, labor, and increased administrative costs.